Camera

 Controlling the Camera

 To Control the camera, set it with new pitch, bearing or zoom using Camera.set().
 It accepts a TCameraTarget object that contains bearing, center coordinate, pitch and zoom level.
+These paraemters are all optional, allowing the camera to by moved by adjusting one or more of these values.

 Experiment with these camera controls using the CodeSandbox below.